 Here are 3 ways to Jumpstart your Retirement:

-Cut your Entertainment Spending: Look for alternative ways to enjoy time with the family – instead of going to the movies (which can easily be $30 – $50 if not more), look for cheaper entertainment options like concerts in the park, our weekend activity round up, or invest in a projector and do family nights at home.
-Americans spend as much as $229 per MONTH on Entertainment – by cutting that in half or more, you have an extra $100 – $120 to sock away.
+#1: Cut your Entertainment Spending: Look for alternative ways to enjoy time with the family.
+Instead of going to the movies (which can easily be $30 – $50 if not more), look for cheaper entertainment options.
+Try concerts in the park, or invest in a projector and do family nights at home.
+Americans spend as much as $229 per month on Entertainment.
+By cutting that in half or more, you have an extra $100 – $120 to sock away.

-Tax Refund – why you don’t want one: Just a few weeks ago we let you know why you don’t want a tax refund – millions of Americans get an income tax refund.
+#2: Adjust your Witholdings.
+You don’t want a tax refund.
 It could be working for you much better than it is working for them – in 2015, the IRS reported the average refund as $2,800.
 It’s now 2018 and that amount could very well be even more.

-Last time we mentioned changing withholdings, many of you mentioned that you’d rather be “safe than sorry” and overpay than underpay – while that has some truth.. that is why it’s important to have a tax professional assess your finances on a quarterly basis.
+In terms of withholdings, many people may assume they’d rather be “safe than sorry” – meaning they’d rather overpay than underpay.
+While that has some truth.. that is why it’s important to have a tax professional assess your finances on a quarterly basis.

-Your finances should be a monthly review – not something you adjust yearly – by sitting down on a monthly basis and re-analyzing, then you won’t have to wonder if you are over or underpaying.
-And for those of you who are self employed, it IS possible to adjust your withholdings to allow that money to work harder for you – I’m self employed …. and I know that overpaying can be avoided.
+Your finances should be a monthly review, not something you adjust yearly.
+Sit down on a monthly basis and re-analyze.
+Then you won’t have to wonder if you are over or underpaying.
+If you are self employed, it IS possible to adjust your withholdings to allow that money to work harder for you – I’m self employed …. and I know that overpaying can be avoided.
 But as we mentioned, it requires monthly review and communication between you and your tax professional.

 Your finances are not and shouldn’t be on a “set it and forget it” schedule.

-Not only is a refund of $2,800 instant money to jump start, it also means you can adjust your withholdings from that point forward – so not only are you getting back the equivalent of $233 per month, you will also want to change your withholdings to allow that $233 per month to go back to you from that point forward.
+Not only is a refund of $2,800 instant money to jump start, it also means you can adjust your withholdings from that point forward.
+So not only are you getting back the equivalent of $233 per month, you will also want to change your withholdings.
+Allow that $233 per month to go back to you from that point forward.
 Be diligent enough to sit down with an investment professional to put that in a savings vehicle to work for you.

-Stop Eating Out (or, Cut Back): The Average American household spends almost half of their food budget eating out…of $6,000 per year, about $2,700 goes to eating out.
+#3: Stop Eating Out (or, Cut Back): The Average American household spends almost half of their food budget eating out.
+Of $6,000 per year, about $2,700 goes to eating out.
 Alcoholic beverages account for $500 of that.
-More than 75% of Americans eat out once a week… some families eat out as much as once every two or three days.
+More than 75% of Americans eat out once a week.
+Some families eat out as much as once every two or three days.
 (Src)

-$2,700 per year is $225 per month – combined with the amounts you freed up from your tax refund, and withholdings, and cutting your entertainment spending that’s over $600 to jump start your retirement – in one year.
+$2,700 per year is $225 per month.
+Combined with the amounts you freed up from your tax refund, withholdings, and a cut in entertainment spending, that’s over $600 to jump start your retirement.
+That’s just for one year.

 After those Steps

-I know… it’s so hard to do that when there are so many other ways to spend it – new clothes, new floors, home upgrades, perhaps you hear a vacation calling your name.
+I know it’s hard when there are so many other ways to spend it .
+The temptation of new clothes, new floors, home upgrades, or even a vacation can be fierce.
 I’m not saying you can’t do those things, but instead of using that bonus for that, use it to jumpstart your retirement.
 You will thank yourself later.